Belgium country brief

 A critical issue facing the Belgian federal government in recent years has been the political and cultural divisions between the Dutch-speaking region of Flanders and francophone Wallonia.
 Belgium’s provincial, municipal and district elections of 2012 showed overwhelming support throughout Flanders for the centre-right New Flemish Alliance (N-VA), which supports a gradual secession of the region – the country’s most populous and traditionally wealthiest – from Belgium.
 The party’s leader, Mr Bart De Wever, was elected Mayor of Antwerp, the country’s second largest city.
 In Wallonia, the francophone Socialist Party (PS) did traditionally well and also received the most votes in eight of the nineteen districts of Brussels-Capital Region.

 Tensions between the regions and major parties contributed to Belgium taking 541 days to form a six-party coalition government after the June 2010 federal elections.
-The coalition government is led by Socialist Prime Minister Mr Elio di Rupo, the first time since 1972 that a French-speaking Walloon has assumed the role, and was sworn in on 6 December 2011.
+The coalition government (now in caretaker mode after May 2014 federal elections) is led by Socialist Prime Minister Mr Elio di Rupo, the first time since 1972 that a French-speaking Walloon has assumed the role.
+He was sworn in on 6 December 2011.
 Mr Didier Reynders, Francophone Liberal (MR) is the Minister for Foreign Affairs, Foreign Trade and European Affairs.
-While the coalition does not have the support of the country’s largest political party, the N-VA, it has achieved notable outcomes including negotiating several budget cuts to decrease the budget deficit and reaching an agreement on the 2013 budget.
-In July, the Belgian Government reached agreement on the sixth state reform package, a key component of the coalition’s program.
+The coalition did not have the support of the country’s largest political party, the N-VA.
+Reaching agreement on the sixth state reform package, a key component of the coalition’s program.
 The reform will transfer more competences and greater autonomy in the areas of health, employment and family policies from the federal to the regional and communal level.

 Belgium is a major trade gateway to the European Union’s Member States, but in particular to the three countries with which it shares a border – Germany, France, and the Netherlands.
 These three countries are Belgium’s principal export destinations and import sources.
 More than two-thirds of Belgium's GDP is derived from foreign sales, one of the highest percentages among industrialised nations.

 The Belgian economy initially weathered the global financial crisis well but key pillars of its economy, in particular the banking sector and the manufacturing sector, have been severely affected by the downturn.
 Belgium’s debt/GDP ratio of nearly 100 per cent remains one of the highest in the Eurozone.
 Low levels of domestic demand resulted in negative growth – -0.3 per cent – in 2012.
 While Belgium’s GDP is projected to remain flat in 2013, it is expected to reach 1.1 per cent growth in 2014.
-Unemployment – currently at 8.4 per cent – is expected to increase to 8.7 per cent in the coming year.
+Unemployment currently stands at 8.5per cent. .
 The government remains committed to cutting its public sector deficit in line with EU obligations and aims to reach a balanced budget in 2015.

 The contemporary bilateral relationship is underpinned by strong historical ties stemming from World War I. Many Australians served in Belgium between 1916 and 1918, notably during the Battle of Messines, on 7 June 1917, and the Third Battle of Ypres, from 31 July to 6 November 1917.
 Of the approximately 12,500 AIF men who died, half have 'no known grave'.

-In April 2009, former Minister for Veterans' Affairs, the Hon Alan Griffin MP, visited Belgium as part of the Western Front ANZAC Day commemorations, including to sign with Minister-President of Flanders, Mr Kris Peeters, an Arrangement between the Governments of Flanders and Australia to "Cooperate in the Shared History of the World Wars of the Twentieth Century".
-The Centenary of World War I (2014-2018) isincreasingly providing a focus for bilateral commemorative activities.
-The Australian Government's Western Front Interpretive Trail is developing seven key sites in France and Belgium, in partnership with local authorities, to honour the courage and sacrifice of the more than 290,000 Australians who served on the Front.
-Sites in Belgium are Ypres and Tyne Cot.
+Australia has two bilateral MOUs with Belgium on the shared history of the world wars of the twentieth century – signed in 2009 and 2012.
+The Centenary of World War I (2014-2018) is increasingly providing a focus for bilateral commemorative activities.
+The Australian Government's Western Front Interpretive Trail has developed seven key sites in France and Belgium, in partnership with local authorities, to honour the courage and sacrifice of the more than 290,000 Australians who served on the Front.
+In Belgium Remembrance Trail sites have been inaugurated at Ploegsteert, Zonnebeke, and Ieper.

 In the 2011 Census there were 5,762 Belgium-born people in Australia, and just over 10,000 who claimed Belgian ancestry.